kru2710shna/ML-Project-1-Beginner/README.md

 # ML-Project-1-Beginner

-### Hypothesis: We can predict how many medals a country will win in an olympic with 0 MAE.
+### Hypothesis: Predicting the exact number of medals a country will win in the Olympics with low mean absolute error (MAE)

 ## Steps-